stonefl/LearningHadoop2/README.md

 * Replacement to your infrasturcture
 * Random data access

-### Cloud Computing - An Important BIg Data Enabler
+### Section 1.7 Cloud Computing - An Important BIg Data Enabler

 Benefits of cloud:
 * Pay as you go